 We don't take this responsibility lightly - our top priorities have been to reshare information we've learned back to the community to provide emotional support, important resources, and that right kind of reassuring validation.

 A look at flares across conditions

 In addition to social listening and official survey results, we're eager to share some of the connections and disconnections we've found across the psoriatic communities.
 So much, in fact, we've created a few articles.
-Today, we'll be focusing on flare management but check back soon for additional articles focused on progression and remission.
+We have covered the topic of disease progression as well as the variation and painful realities of remission.
+In this article, we will be focusing on the topic of psoriatic flares and all that comes with them.